Investigating the diversity and stylization of contemporary user generated visual arts in the complexity entropy plane

 In order to assess the intragroup diversity of image representations from the two platforms in the \textit{C}-\textit{H} space, we use two different similarity measures on two types of image features.
 First, we use cosine similarity of the artwork’s image embeddings (IE): multi-level image representations comprising both low- (100-dimensional) and high-level (100-dimensional) image features.
 Further, we use the Jaccard similarity coefficient of low-level features (i.e., keypoints) of two images matched by the standard SIFT algorithm.
 Fig. \ref{Fig. 2 a-c} shows the detailed pipelines of the two image similarity measures.
 The analytical independence of the two similarity measures and the distance in the \textit{C}-\textit{H} plane verifies that their pairwise correlations are fairly weak (range: 0.003 - 0.07; see Fig. SI \ref{Fig. S3 a-f}).

 We first examine the relationship between the average \textit{C}-\textit{H} positions of user-generated visual arts from DeviantArt and Bēhance over the specified timeframe (2010-2020) and their intragroup image diversity.
-In doing so, we apply the ARMA model to statistically regress changes in average values from the two image similarity measures on the average values of the complexity \textit{C} and entropy \textit{H} over the given years.
+To account for trend components in the time-series data, we use an ARMA model to regress the average values from the dyadic similarities among the artworks on the average values of the complexity \textit{C} and entropy \textit{H} over the given years.